evschneider-hmi/ps-html5auditor/DEPLOY.md

 The repository publishes two experiences:

 - **Production app** at <https://creative.hmi-platformsolutions.com/> — built and deployed by your primary pipeline (outside this repo).
-- **Migration landing page** at <https://evschneider-hmi.github.io/ps-html5auditor/> — built from `app-V2` with an enforced migration overlay.
+- **Migration landing page** at <https://evschneider-hmi.github.io/ps-html5auditor/> — built from `app-V2` and automatically wrapped in a migration overlay when served from GitHub Pages.

 ## GitHub Pages publishing